How does a SQL injection attack work?

 This functions in a very similar way to cross-site scripting, another style of injection attack that involves hackers inputting malicious scripts into web forms to target user browsers.

 One of the most common outcomes of a SQL injection attack is the theft of user data.
 Login credentials, email addresses or personal information can all be sold on the black market or exploited for further cyber attacks.
 The attack can also be used to knock applications offline by deleting tables from the database, or to add new information to the database.

 How to defend against SQL injection

 Like all programming languages, SQL is built around the use of certain characters and formatting structures to designate functions.
-SQL injection exploits this by using text input fields to introduce these elements into otherwise-benign queries, but it can be counteracted by 'sanitising' the user input sections throughout a website or application.
+SQL injection exploits this by using text input fields to introduce these elements into otherwise benign queries, but it can be counteracted by 'sanitising' the user input sections throughout a website or application.

-Adding a layer of abstraction allows you to strip out characters which are used in SQL queries but not whatever the input field concerns.
+Adding a layer of abstraction allows you to strip out characters that are used in SQL queries, but not whatever the input field concerns.
 The semicolon, for example, is used in SQL queries, but does not feature in names and is not permitted in email addresses, so anyone entering it into a text field designed to collect names or email addresses is almost certainly attempting a SQL injection attack.

 A far more effective way, however, is to use parameterised queries.
 Rather than directly running a query based on user inputs, this method of database construction involves specifying the structure of the query beforehand and plugging the user input into predefined slots.
 This ensures that, even if the user does enter malicious SQL code into the text field, it will be safely wrapped within a larger query that doesn't recognise it as such.